DrCpp/DrMock/docs/samples/mock.md

 ### Ignore order of behaviors

-Recall that `Behavior`s are expected to occur in the order in which they are pushed onto the `Method`'s `BehaviorStack`.
+Recall that `Behavior`s are expected to occur in the order in which they are pushed onto the `Method`'s `BehaviorQueue`.
 This can be disabled by calling `Method::enfore_order` as follows:
 ```cpp
 warehouse->mock.remove().enforce_order(false);
 ```
-If `enforce_order` is disabled, and the mocked method is called, the first `Behavior` on the `BehaviorStack` that matches the method call is triggered.
+If `enforce_order` is disabled, and the mocked method is called, the first `Behavior` on the `BehaviorQueue` that matches the method call is triggered.

 ### DrMockModule documentation